Sign Up For Special Offers & Exclusive Content

 How Long Will It Take To Lose Weight?

 Remember that 1,111 calorie deficit we spoke about earlier?
-Now you’re seeing what a sustainable calorie deficit could look for you, I’m sure you can imagine how extreme it’d be to cut over 1,000 calories from your diet per day (for most people).
+Now you’re seeing what a sustainable calorie deficit could look for you, surely you can imagine how extreme it’d be to cut over 1,000 calories from your diet per day (for most people).
 The deficit you’ve just worked out for yourself carries a low risk of having any negative effects on your health, and will promote a healthier lifestyle in the long run.
-When you do eventually lose weight, you’ll be more likely to keep it off if you haven’t used extreme methods to get there.
+When you do lose weight, you’ll be more likely to keep it off if you haven’t used extreme methods to get there.

 Whilst it’s possible to lose 1kg body fat per week, we’d probably need to incorporate some exercise to make that goal realistic.
 As it’s tough to estimate how many calories you’d burn from exercise, let’s first find out how long it’ll take you to lose 1kg at the deficit we’ve calculated from your nutrition alone…